decidables/decidables/sites/detectable/src/sensitivity.md

 Try manipulating performance by changing values in the outcome table, adjusting the locations of the distributions or threshold in the model, or by directly moving the data point in ROC space.
-All of the other representations of performance change simultaneously:
+All of the other representations of performance will change simultaneously.
+Observe how the
+:key[iso-sensitivity curve] responds:

 <sdt-example-interactive order="trm">
   <detectable-table interactive numeric summary="stimulusRates accuracy" hits="80" misses="20"